 Milk served 11 months in office and was responsible for passing a stringent gay rights ordinance for the city.
 On November 27, 1978, Milk and Mayor George Moscone were assassinated by Dan White, another city supervisor who had recently resigned but wanted his job back.
 Milk’s election was made possible by and was a key component of a shift in San Francisco politics.
 The assassinations and the ensuing events were the result of continuing ideological conflicts in the city.

 Despite his short career in politics, Milk became an icon in San Francisco and “a martyr for gay rights”, according to University of San Francisco professor Peter Novak.
 In 2002, Milk was called “the most famous and most significantly open LGBT official ever elected in the United States”.
 Anne Kronenberg, his final campaign manager, wrote of him: “What set Harvey apart from you or me was that he was a visionary.
 He imagined a righteous world inside his head and then he set about to create it for real, for all of us.”
 Milk was posthumously awarded the Presidential Medal of Freedom in 2009.

 WHat is THe Harvey Milk Festival?

-The mission of the Harvey Milk Festival honors the legacy of Harvey Milk by fostering the arts as a catalyst for social and political change.
+Harvey Milk Festival honors the legacy of Harvey Milk by fostering the arts as a catalyst for social and political change.